Flight Deck Management

 • RNP 0.3 DA if they are specifically authorized and are using approved baro-VNAV equipment.

-• For determining the IFR alternate airport weather minimums, pilots must use 14 CFR Part 91 guidance (ceiling 800′ and visibility 2 SM) for nonprecision approach procedures.
+• Pilots must use 14 CFR Part 91 guidance for non-precision approach procedures (ceiling 800′ and visibility 2 SM) to determine the IFR alternate airport weather minimums.

 • Upon arrival at an alternate, the approach can be completed using the displayed level of service (e.g., LNAV/VNAV or LPV).